Mycoplasma agalactiae

-It can be present in the milk of sheep and goats and can cause mastitis in the animal.
+It is the main agent of contagious agalactia, a syndrome causing clinical signs of mastitis, conjunctivitis, and arthritis in small ruminants.
+It can be present in their milk.
 At least eleven strains of this species have been characterized.
 In serious outbreaks with infections with this pathogen, whole herds have been lost.

 The type strain is strain PG2 = CIP 59.7 = NCTC 10123.